Turkey's Erdogan claims election victory, opposition wary

 “This sets the stage for speeding up reforms,” Turkish Deputy Prime Minister Mehmet Simsek tweeted of the results.

-In early trading in Asia the lira currency firmed modestly versus the dollar on hopes of increased political stability.
+In early trading in Asia the lira currency firmed modestly versus the dollar on hopes of a stable working relationship between president and parliament.

 Erdogan’s main presidential rival, Muharrem Ince of the main opposition Republican People’s Party (CHP) urged election monitors to remain at polling stations to help ensure against possible election fraud, as final results came in from large cities where his party typically performs strongly.

-With 96 percent of votes counted in the presidential race, Erdogan had 53 percent, comfortably ahead of Ince on 31 percent, broadcasters said.
+With 99 percent of votes counted in the presidential race, Erdogan had 52.5 percent, well ahead of Ince on 31 percent, broadcasters said.

 The opposition raised doubts about the accuracy and reliability of the figures released by state-run Anadolu news agency, the sole distributor of the official vote tally.

-Opposition supporters carried bags full of ballot papers they said had not been counted, video clips circulating on social media showed.
-Up to 300 people chanted “Thief Tayyip!” inside the CHP party headquarters in Ankara.
+However, an opposition platform collating its own vote tally from monitors based at polling stations around the country broadly confirmed the Anadolu figures.

-Opposition parties and NGOs deployed up to half a million monitors at ballot boxes to ward against possible electoral fraud.
-They have said election law changes and fraud allegations in the 2017 referendum raise fears about the fairness of Sunday’s elections.
+Opposition parties and NGOs had deployed up to half a million monitors at ballot boxes to ward against possible electoral fraud.
+They said election law changes and fraud allegations in the 2017 referendum raised fears about the fairness of Sunday’s elections.

 Erdogan said there had been no serious voting violations.

 In the opposition camp, the CHP had 23 percent and the pro-Kurdish Peoples’ Democratic Party (HDP) 11 percent - above the threshold it needs to reach to enter parliament.

-The HDP’s presidential candidate, Selahattin Demirtas, waged his election campaign from a prison near the Greek border as he awaits trial on terrorism-related charges, which he denies.
+The opposition nationalist Iyi (Good) party received 10 percent.

 Election turnout nationwide was very high at around 87 percent for both contests, the state broadcaster said.